-A capstone course in English literature and language in which students will write and defend a thesis that allows them to demonstrate knowledge and analytic skills gained over the course of study in the English literary arts or communication arts program and provides them with a polished writing sample for graduate school or job applications.
+A capstone course in English literature and language in which students will write and defend a thesis that allows them to demonstrate knowledge and analytic skills gained over the course of study in the English Literary Arts or Writing Arts program and provides them with a polished writing sample for graduate school or job applications.
 Three faculty readers, one of whom is the primary advisor, will read the senior thesis, which will culminate in an oral presentation delivered to the faculty readers and open to the University community.

-Prerequisite: Senior standing within the English program; or offered: Fall advisor approval.
+Prerequisite: Senior standing within the English program; or Offered: Fall advisor approval.